groonga/groonga/doc/source/reference/commands/table_remove.rst

 ^^^^^^^^^^^^^^^^^

 You cannot remove a table, if there is any dependency.
-In other words, any table satisfying one or more following conditions is unremovable:
+In other words, any table which satisfies one or more following conditions is
+unremovable:

   * One or more tables use the table as their key type.
   * One or more columns use the table as their value type.